DataDog/documentation/content/en/agent/faq/certificate_verify_failed-error.md

 ### Fixing by upgrading to Agent 5.32.7

-If you are currently running Agent 5.x, Datadog recommends upgrading to Agent 5.32.7+.
+If you are currently running Agent 5.x on a 64-bit host, Datadog recommends upgrading to Agent 5.32.7+.
 This ensures that the Agent continues to function in a variety of different scenarios, with the minimum amount of changes.

 Centos/Red Hat: `sudo yum check-update && sudo yum install datadog-agent`
 Debian/Ubuntu: `sudo apt-get update && sudo apt-get install datadog-agent`
 Windows (from versions > 5.12.0): Download the Datadog [Agent installer][7]. `start /wait msiexec /qn /i ddagent-cli-latest.msi`
 More platforms and configuration management options detailed [here][8].

+The last compatible Agent released for 32-bit systems was 5.10.1.
+Please follow the `Fixing without upgrading the Agent` instructions for 32-bit hosts.

 ### Fixing without upgrading the Agent